GunioRobot/athenry/README.markdown

 Athenry tries to stay as simple as possible to do a complex job.
 It will take your system configuration files from /etc and build gentoo stages.

-For more information please refer to {file:about.markdown}
+For more information please refer to {file:about.markdown}.

 REQUIREMENTS
 -------------